LaylaMeower/LaylaMeower/_posts/2024-11-28-joinfedivri.md

 ## And Palestinians?

 We're not going to exclude *anyone*.
 However, it is unlikely that Palestinians would be interested in joining;
-but we'd be happy to help found a sister server!
+regardless, we'd be happy to help found a sister server!

 ## Wait, Israeli?
 Does that mean you're \[*insert politics*]?